 READ MORE: All of our election coverage

-It appears he was describing an incident that happened at an electronics store he, according to his tweets and LinkedIn profile, worked at at the time.
+It appears he was describing an incident that happened at an electronics store he, according to his tweets and LinkedIn profile, worked at the time.

-A spokesperson said there would not be any interview opportunities with the party regarding the issue on Monday.
+A party spokesperson said there would not be any interview opportunities with the party regarding the issue on Monday.

 Will Brewer, who has Down syndrome and is a board member of the Halifax Nova Scotia Down Syndrome Society, said in a phone call that the tweet is offensive.

 “I find that ridiculous,” he said, adding that MacKnight should “maybe apologize.”

 Martha Walls, another board member, said that as a parent of a child with Down syndrome, she is “kind of accustomed to confronting this sort of ignorance.”

 “I find it very disheartening to see these sorts of comments, particularly parlayed in kind of a public sort of way,” she added.